sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 So after you retrieved and processed these, for each object you must retain:

-* The vcard data itself
+* The vCard data itself
 * The url
 * The etag

 In this case all urls ended with `.vcf`.
 This is often the case, buy you must not rely on this.
-In this case the UID in the calendar object was also identical to a part of the url.
+In this case the UID in the vCards was also identical to a part of the url.
 This too is often the case, but again not something you can rely on, so don't make any assumptions.